 And what of the tasting?
 I had the option of tasting ten wines!
 Five of them were reserve wines.
 It was a bit overwhelming for me, and I think I skipped a few, but at least I was conscious enough to take some notes of what I liked.
 There were three red wines and two whites on the reserve tasting.
 I’m not a wine expert, but I do know what I like, and it seems to consistently be the most expensive wines on the menu.
 I’m not sure what that means, but I think a few other people must agree with me as my favorite, the Anderson Valley Pinot Noir, was sold out.
-I also recommend adding chocolate to your wine tasting.
-Chocolate with the Pinot Noir or the reserve Cabernet is nothing if not divine.
+There is chocolate to go with some of the sweeter red wines.
+A great pairing if you haven’t tried it.

 If you choose not to take the guided tour, Castello di Amorosa is still a destination worth seeing in Napa Valley.
-Perched on the hillside with a view of Mt.
-St. Helena, it’s a beautiful spot to just get outside and wander.
+Perched on the hillside with a view of the Vaca mountains in the east, it’s a beautiful spot to just get outside and wander.
 Pigs, chickens, and peacocks roam freely.
 You can also opt for a vineyard tour.
 Allow at least an hour to wander around on your own, or 2 – 3 hours for a full tour with a tasting.

 Castello di Amorosa has been rated one of the top wineries and top destinations in Napa Valley numerous times since opening in 2007.
 Not that I’m partial to anything Italian, but it was on the top of my list of places to see in the area.
 Now that I’ve been there, I’d have to agree.
 For more information website visit the website Castello di Amorosa.